pogzyb/port43/README.md

 that store an Internet resource's registered users or assignees - [Wikipedia](https://en.wikipedia.org/wiki/WHOIS)

 Unlike the modern RDAP standard which uses a JSON schema, the format of WHOIS responses follow a semi-free text format.
-So in other words, WHOIS is "Fragile, unparseable, obsolete... and universally relied upon" - [netmeister.org](https://www.netmeister.org/blog/whois.html)
+So in other words, WHOIS is ["Fragile, unparseable, obsolete... and universally relied upon"](https://www.netmeister.org/blog/whois.html)

 In order to parse WHOIS text responses from different registrars into a set of standardized key-value pairs that can be used by applications many open-source libraries have implemented a combination of regular expressions and text mining